apache/maven-site/content/markdown/project-roles.md

 recommend to the board for inclusion on the PMC.
 It should be noted that this is simply a tradition and not a right.
-There are significant responsibilities that accompany the PMC role and as such if a person is not demonstrating those responsibilities they may not be nominated or their nomination may be rejected by the board.
+There are significant responsibilities that accompany the PMC role and as such, if a person is not demonstrating those responsibilities, they may not be nominated or their nomination may be rejected by the board.
 Such decisions are not a reflection of the technical competence of the person, and